FelixKrueger/SNPsplit/docs/workflow.md

 6. Run `SNPsplit` on the resulting BAM file, using the SNP file generated in 3)

-Once this workflow has completed, proceed to downstream analysis of your choice (not part of SNPsplit).
+Once this workflow has completed, proceed to downstream analysis of your choice (outside scope of SNPsplit).